payal-cohere/aws-north-install/README.md

-# North Deployment on AWS

-## North Install using Cohere SaaS for Models
+# North Deployment on AWS | Cohere SaaS for Models

 ## Install EKS Cluster
 First, launch an EKS cluster by following the steps in the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html).